ikaromarlon/omie-harbor/README.md

 - **omieWebhook**
   Receive deletion events from Omie ERP and make updates on database
 - **deleteDataByCompany**
   Delete all data for a company on the database.
-This function is called from [FullBPO API](https://github.com/ikaromarlon/fullbpo-api).deleteDataByCompany BFF service.
-- **dataProcessing**
-  A service created for solving AMBIENTARE's problem.

 ### Tech Stack
 1. [NodeJS v18](https://nodejs.org/dist/latest-v18.x/docs/api/)